awsdocs/amazon-eks-user-guide/doc_source/launch-templates.md

 | You can't specify source security groups that are allowed remote access when using a launch template\. | Security groups under Network settings for the instance or Security groups under Network interfaces \(Add network interface\), but not both\.
 For more information, see [Using custom security groups](#launch-template-security-groups)\. |

 **Note**
 If you deploy a node group using a launch template, specify zero or one **Instance type** under **Launch template contents** in a launch template\.
-Alternatively, you can specify 0\-20 instance types for **Instance types** on the **Set compute and scaling configuration** page in the console\.
+Alternatively, you can specify 0–20 instance types for **Instance types** on the **Set compute and scaling configuration** page in the console\.
 Or, you can do so using other tools that use the Amazon EKS API\.
 If you specify an instance type in a launch template, and use that launch template to deploy your node group, then you can't specify any instance types in the console or using other tools that use the Amazon EKS API\.
 If you don't specify an instance type in a launch template, in the console, or using other tools that use the Amazon EKS API, the `t3.medium` instance type is used\.
 If your node group is using the Spot capacity type, then we recommend specifying multiple instance types using the console\.
 For more information, see [Managed node group capacity types](managed-node-groups.md#managed-node-group-capacity-types)\.
 If any containers that you deploy to the node group use the Instance Metadata Service Version 2, make sure to set the **Metadata response hop limit** to `2` in your launch template\.
-For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the Amazon EC2 User Guide\.
+For more information, see [Instance metadata and user data](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ec2-instance-metadata.html) in the *Amazon EC2 User Guide for Linux Instances*\.
 If you deploy a managed node group without using a custom launch template, this value is automatically set for the node group in the default launch template\.

 ## Tagging Amazon EC2 instances<a name="launch-template-tagging"></a>